 How can you help your children during Corona pandemic?

 Please be aware that both younger and older children appreciate routine and stability.
-They feel safer and more secure when they know what to expect next; for example, knowing that learning comes first, then a bath, and dinner last can set a child’s mind at ease, even during this time.
+They feel safer and more secure when they know what to expect next.
+For example, knowing that learning comes first, then a bath, and dinner last can set a child’s mind at ease, even during this time.

 Do not stop following rules, giving rewards, and issuing discipline as necessary, because it helps show that routines are maintained.
 However, include fun time, together and alone.
+Show your children that everything is fine, and there’s nothing to worry about.

 Your goal is to aim at preventing your children from experiencing stress.
 Establishing structure and stability requires the collaboration of both parents.